wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-graph-api-quickstart.md

 ## Using Fiddler to write to the directory

-For the purposes of this Quickstart guide, you can use the Fiddler Web Debugger in order to practice performing ‘write’ operations against you Azure AD directory.
+For the purposes of this Quickstart guide, you can use the Fiddler Web Debugger in order to practice performing 'write' operations against you Azure AD directory.
 For more information and to install Fiddler, see [http://www.telerik.com/fiddler](http://www.telerik.com/fiddler).

-In the example below, you will use Fiddler Web Debugger to create a new security group ‘MyTestGroup’ in your Azure AD directory.
+In the example below, you will use Fiddler Web Debugger to create a new security group 'MyTestGroup' in your Azure AD directory.

 **Obtain an access token**: To access Azure AD Graph, clients are required to successfully authenticate to Azure AD first.
 For more information, see [Authentication Scenarios for Azure AD](/documentation/articles/active-directory-authentication-scenarios).

 **Compose and run a query**: Complete the following steps.

 1. Open Fiddler Web Debugger and switch to the **Composer** tab.
 2. Since you want to create a new security group, select **Post** as the HTTP method from the pull-down menu.
-For more information about operations and permissions on a group object, see [Group](https://msdn.microsoft.com/zh-cn/library/azure/hh974486.aspx) within the [Azure AD Graph REST API Reference](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog).
+For more information about operations and permissions on a group object, see [Group](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/entity-and-complex-type-reference#GroupEntity) within the [Azure AD Graph REST API Reference](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog).
 3. In the field next to **Post**, type in the following as the request URL: `https://graph.chinacloudapi.cn/mytenantdomain/groups?api-version=1.5`.

     > [AZURE.NOTE] You must substitute mytenantdomain with the domain name of your own Azure AD directory.